saltpork/Stage.jl/README.md

 This is a wrapper macro that supplies:

-1. simple name-based memoization (note: not @memoize)
+1. simple name-based memoization/checkpointing (note: not @memoize)
+2. injected logger and ckpts arguments
-2. invocation of stage functions is asynchronous
+3. invocation of stage functions is asynchronous via `@spawn`
-3. the wrapper defines two versions of the function:
-    1. a version that takes inputs as they are declared
-    2. a version that takes wraps inputs remote references and where prior to calling the original version, we wait for the inputs
+4. results are returned as remote ref of tuple (result, logger-output)

 Scripts using stages would ideally run in something like an ijulia notebook.
 Currently, ijulia notebooks don't handle magics, but